-Queer Humboldt is grateful to the Wiyot, Yurok, Hupa, Karuk and neighboring Tribes for their leadership, stewardship and many cultural contributions, both historical and present.
+Queer Humboldt is grateful to the Wiyot, Yurok, Hoopa, Karuk and neighboring tribes for their leadership, stewardship and many cultural contributions, both historical and present day.
 We affirm Native sovereignty.
-We pledge 1% of our annual budget to the Wiyot Tribe through the honor tax program and we pledge to dismantle settler-colonialism through our work in the community.
+We pledge 1% of our annual budget to the Wiyot Tribe through the honor tax program.

-We believe decolonizing heteronormative ideals of love, family and sexuality is necessary for the health and restoration of our world.
+At Queer Humboldt, we believe decolonizing heteronormative ideals of love/family/sexuality is necessary for the health and restoration of our world.

 From the November 2003 Multicultural Queer Studies Minor Coming Out Party at Humboldt State University, by Eric Rofes:

 Why “queer”?
 For many this term is an epithet, an insult, a threat.
 For many, the word has been reclaimed, much like the pink triangle, which came from the Holocaust but now is deployed and displayed as a symbol of gay and lesbian pride and activism.
 The insult behind the word “queer” is to say that someone is not normal.
 In reclaiming “queer,” activists and academics declare that there is value in challenging the norm.
 For many the word is more inclusive, more plural, including lesbian, gay, bisexual, transgender, intersex, and other categories and refusals of categories.
 For many the word is more politicized, more radical, than the other options.

 Queer Humboldt's collaborative leadership model is inspired by the structure designed by Cooperation Humboldt for building solidarity economies.

 The system involves three leadership bodies that each bring their own unique skills, experiences, and prospectives to program visioning, assessment and evolution.